Authors:

 3.2 Finland

-RDI activities in universities can serve as a platform for demand-based real-life collaboration with tourism working field.
-This was a case when a student from Lapland University of Applied Sciences made a desktop study about sustainability communication as part of his internship.
-The student completed his internship in a project called Growth and Value through Sustainability Communication – VALUE.
-The student had existing expertise on the subject as he had already written his bachelors’ thesis about sustainability communication.
-In VALUE project, he was an equal team member with the project staff and the collaborating companies.
-This way, he gained complete understanding of the project objectives and could align his study accordingly.
+RDI activities in universities can serve as a platform for demand-based real-life collaboration with the tourism field.
+This was the case when a student from Lapland University of Applied Sciences conducted a desktop study on sustainability communication as part of his internship.
+The student completed his internship with a project called Growth and Value through Sustainability Communication – VALUE.
+The student had existing expertise on the subject as he had already written his bachelors’ thesis on sustainability communication.
+On the VALUE project, he was an equal team member along with the project staff and the collaborating companies.
+In this way, he gained a complete understanding of the project objectives and could align his study accordingly.

-The research made by the student was used as a backbone for a Self-assessment tool for digital sustainability communication.
-The tool was one of the outputs of VALUE project and it was developed in collaboration with Lapland UAS and tourism companies from Finnish Lapland.
+The research conducted by the student was the basis for the development of a self-assessment tool for digital sustainability communication.
+The tool was one of the outputs of the VALUE project and was developed in collaboration with Lapland UAS and tourism companies from Finnish Lapland.

-Based on the choices the students make when choosing their research topics and internships they can gain considerable expertise already when studying.
-In this case the student’s strong pre-existing expertise brought advantage to the development of the tool.
-Indirectly, the student’s research can benefit several tourism companies who use the self-assessment tool.
+Based on the choices students make when choosing their research topics and internships they can gain considerable expertise through their studies.
+In this case the student’s strong pre-existing expertise was an advantage in the development of the tool.
+Indirectly, the student’s research will benefit the tourism companies who use the self-assessment tool.

 Main takeaways:

-• Support the development of students’ special expertise by offering them chances to deepen their knowledge in the subjects that they have enthusiasm for.
+- Support students’ development of special expertise by offering them chances to deepen their knowledge of the subjects that they have enthusiasm for.

 3.2.2 Responsible food tourism development

-Lapland University of Applied Sciences offers a study unit called Responsible food tourism.
-In spring semester 2023 the study unit in question was implemented alongside with a regional development project Responsible development of food tourism through service design along Via Karelia.
+Lapland University of Applied Sciences offers a study unit called Responsible Food Tourism.
+The study unit in question was implemented in the spring 2023 semester alongside a regional development project called Responsible Development of Food Tourism through Service Design along the Via Karelia.

-During the lessons the students studied different elements of responsibility after which they selected one company from the project target area and observed sustainable practices of these companies related to food tourism.
-Students analyzed how responsibility appeared in the company website and social media and worked on development ideas based on their observations.
+During lessons students studied different elements of responsibility, after which they selected one company from the project target area and observed its sustainable practices related to food tourism.
+The students analysed how responsibility featured on the company website and social media and worked on development ideas based on their observations.
 Finally, they contacted the observed companies and gave them development ideas for better sustainability communication.

 The study unit was beneficial for the companies who received the students’ analysis and development ideas about their sustainability practices.
-For students, in turn, a study unit designed like this offered a motivating chance to analyze real life examples.
-For these students who belong to Gen Z the issues of sustainability are important which was one of the reasons the work around the topic was meaningful for them.
-They also got tools and knowledge to observe sustainability.
-Moreover, having made contact to the companies and handing their work to the field may have been the first entrance to the field as future tourism professionals.
-The companies were delighted to receive the students’ reports and some of them even wanted to publish the student’s work on the company website.
-The students’ work also gave value to the development project as one of its targets was to enhance the companies’ know-how on responsibility issues.
+For the students, in turn, a study unit like this offered a motivating chance to analyse real life examples.
+For these Gen Z students the issues of sustainability is important which was one of the reasons the work around the topic was meaningful for them.
+They also gained tools and knowledge to observe sustainability.
+Moreover, making contact with the companies and sharing their work in the field may have been their first entrance into the field as future tourism professionals.
+The companies were delighted to receive the students’ reports and some of them even wanted to publish the students’ work on the company website.
+The students’ work also added value to the development project as one of its targets was to enhance companies’ know-how on responsibility issues.

-This kind of transfer of students’ knowledge is possible in most higher education institutions as besides education most of them implement various kinds of development projects, both local, regional, and international, where there’s also connection to the tourism working field through participating or collaborating companies.
+This kind of transfer of students’ knowledge is possible in most higher education institutions as in addition to education most of them implement various kinds of development projects, at local, regional and international level, which involve a connection to actual tourism work through the participating or collaborating companies.

 Main takeaways:

-• Communicate and cooperate with research and development staff, link the study units to development projects’ themes in order to gain mutual benefit.
+- Communicate and cooperate with research and development staff, and link study units to development projects’ themes in order to foster mutual benefits.

-• Encourage students to contact the tourism companies and share their results directly with whom it may concern.
+- Encourage students to contact tourism companies and share their results directly with them.

-There were two theses written in Lapland University of Applied Sciences that aimed to improve the intercultural competence of their commissioners.
-In the first thesis the student familiarized herself with the existing products of a tourism company and adapted them to serve Arabic customers to avoid any uneasy situations, misunderstandings or intercultural conflicts.
-The tourism company who acted as the commissioner for the thesis was very pleased with the study that provided them with vital information and even potential competitive advantage.
-The other thesis was about intercultural communication and how to better serve customers from France by proposing a cross-cultural training for the staff.
+Two theses written by Lapland University of Applied Sciences students aimed to improve the intercultural competence of their commissioners.
+For the first thesis the student familiarised herself with the existing products of a tourism company and adapted them to serve Arabic customers with a focus on preventing uncomfortable situations, misunderstandings or intercultural conflicts.
+The tourism company who acted as commissioner for the thesis was very pleased with the study as it provided them with vital information and even potential competitive advantage.
+The other thesis was about intercultural communication and how to better serve customers from France by providing cross-cultural training for staff.
+In addition to their theses, the students also co-authored a publication on the subject with one of their teachers, marking another step towards professionalism and working life.

-In both cases the author of commission-based theses came to Finland from another culture yet had lived in the country long enough to feel at home.
-However, due to their background they both had the much-appreciated capability to see Finnish society, services and working culture through an international customer’s or worker’s point-of-view.
+Both the authors of these commissioned theses came to Finland from another culture, yet had lived in the country long enough to feel at home.
+However, due to their backgrounds they both had the much-appreciated capability to see Finnish society, services and working culture from an international customer’s or worker’s point of view.
 (Häikiö et al. 2021.)

 Main takeaways:

-• Ask for thesis commissions from the tourism companies – this way the research is demand-based, and the results will be more likely applied to working life.
+- Ask for thesis commissions from tourism companies – in this way the research is demand-based, and the results will be more likely to be applicable to working life.

-• Industry-commissioned theses offer a valuable chance for students to build professional network in tourism field.
+- Industry-commissioned theses offer a valuable chance for students to build professional network in the tourism field.

-Lapland University of Applied Sciences regularly hosts a Pop-up theses virtual event which is arranged in Zoom complemented with a poster exhibition in virtual wall Padlet.
-It’s an event that presents all the newest bachelor theses of tourism education.
-Pop up theses event aims to act as a forum for the students, staff and the industry to hear and discuss the research and development work the tourism students have done.
-Lapland UAS organizes the event three times a year – always after a thesis process is over in the faculty.
-Students present their thesis in the event both orally and as a poster.
+Lapland University of Applied Sciences regularly hosts a Pop-Up Theses virtual event which is held over Zoom complemented with a poster exhibition on virtual wall Padlet.
+It’s an event that presents all the newest bachelor theses from tourism education.
+The Pop-Up Theses event aims to act as a forum for students, staff and the industry to hear and discuss the research and development work done by tourism students.
+Lapland UAS organises the event three times a year, after the end of each thesis process in the faculty.
+Students present their theses at the event both orally and as a poster.
 After the event, all the posters are shared on a virtual Padlet wall.

-According to the organizers, not many tourism industry representatives participate in the event as it is currently marketed mainly to students and educational staff.
+According to the organisers, not many tourism industry representatives participate in the event as it is currently marketed mainly to students and educational staff.
 Occasionally thesis commissioners from the industry join.

-The students have been pleased to present their theses at the event.
-Especially the live implementation of the event has received positive feedback as it has been more freeform and enabled more discussion.
+Students have been pleased to present their theses at the event.
+The live implementation of the event in particular has received positive feedback as it has been more freeform and enabled more discussion.

 Main takeaways:

-• Using both online events in Zoom and a virtual poster exhibition enables industry to see visualizations of the research results even if missing the event itself.
+- Holding online events on Zoom together with a virtual poster exhibition enables industry members to see visualisations of research results even if they miss the event itself.

 3.3 Portugal